-Inviting patients to read and review their health information, especially the notes written after a medical visit, is an important way to improve communication between patients and health professionals, to enhance engagement, and to help patients become more active in their own care.
+When patients read and review their health information, especially the notes written after a medical visit, can improve communication between patients and health professionals, enhance engagement, and help patients become more active in their own care.
 Moreover, research continues to show that engaged patients have better health outcomes.

 What Patients Value About Reading Visit Notes: A Qualitative Inquiry of Patient Experiences With Their Health Information Journal of Medical Internet Research (2017)

 Inviting Patients to Read Their Doctors’ Notes: A Quasi-experimental Study and a Look Ahead Annals of Internal Medicine (2012)

 The original OpenNotes study involving patients at Beth Israel Deaconess Medical Center in Boston, Geisinger Health System in rural Pennsylvania, and Harborview Medical Center in Seattle found that 80% of patients offered open notes read at least one note over the year-long study period, and 99% wanted the practice to continue, whether or not they chose to read their notes.
 Subsequent survey data from Kaiser Permanente (NW) and the Department of Veteran’s Affairs (VA), the first system to adopt open notes across all disciplines, have shown similar results.

 - 77-87% of patients said open notes helped them feel more in control of their care.

 - 60-78% of those taking medications reported better adherence.